 Fake insurance companies or agents defraud consumers by taking money for premiums on bogus policies with no intention of paying claims.
 Scammers may offer policies at costs that are significantly lower than competitors' prices.
 They might be difficult to reach by phone, if there is even a listed phone number.
 Always find out if the agent represents a legitimate, licensed insurer before purchasing a policy.
 Contact the DOI or visit AskDORA.colorado.gov to verify the agent or company.

 There are also legitimate, companies that sell non-insurance products marketed to look like real insurance.
 For example, an agent working for a company selling health discount plans might call it insurance when it is really an unregulated, non-insurance product.
-If you have questions about the insurance you're being sold, contact the Division of Insurance -303-894-7490/ 800-930-3745/ DORA_Insurance@state.co.us.
+If you have questions about the insurance you're being sold, contact the Division of Insurance -at 303-894-7490/ 800-930-3745/ DORA_Insurance@state.co.us.